CancerDataAggregator/cda-service-python-client/docs/QueryApi.md

         r=Query(),
     ) # Query | The boolean query
-    dry_run = False # bool | If true, don't run the query, only generate and return it. (optional) if omitted the server will use the default value of False table = "gdc-bq-sample.integration" # str | tablename (optional) if omitted the server will use the default value of "gdc-bq-sample.integration"
+    dry_run = False # bool | If true, don't run the query, only generate and return it. (optional) if omitted the server will use the default value of False table = "broad-dsde-dev.cda_dev" # str | tablename (optional) if omitted the server will use the default value of "broad-dsde-dev.cda_dev"

     # example passing only required values which don't have defaults set
     try: